 To the right, you can see a basic clean preset I’ve cobbled together.
 I actually did most of the work right on the 11R (it is that user-friendly!), but thought it’d look nicer to take a screen shot of the editor in ProTools.
 As you can see (at least if you click the image to view it in proper size), it is a Super Reverb amp model with a 4×12″ cab.
 There’s a compressor, phaser, overdrive, chorus and tape echo in front of the “amp”, followed by reverb.
 The compressor, delay and reverb is on at the start, while the other effects can be kicked in at will.

 This type of setup lets me get away with just a few preset rigs, and still get much more flexibility than my current pedalboard/amp setup.

 Yes, you read right.
-Despite the nice stereo effects the modeler has to offer (especially with the Expansion Pack installed), I will be using it in mono.
-The main reason is not to avoid having to cart around (not to mention pay for) a second powered monitor, but rather to make the guitar easier to fit into the mix.
-The problem with going stereo is that while it sounds nice where I stand, it is a very hard signal to position in the overall mix’ stereo field.
-You will inevitably end up with the guitar in the center, where it will be competing with the vocals.
+Despite the nice stereo effects the modeler has to offer (especially with the Expansion Pack installed), for live playing I use it in mono.
+The main reason is not to avoid having to cart around (not to mention pay for) a second powered monitor, or to save a channel in the mixer, but rather to make the guitar easier to fit into the mix.
+The problem with stereo is that while it may sound nice where I stand, in the sweet spot between my powered monitors (or in my in-ears), it is a very hard signal to position in the overall mix’ stereo field.
+You will inevitably end up with the core guitar signal in the center, where it will be competing with the vocals.
 Running the rig in mono makes it easier for the sound engineer to pan the guitar and place it where it should be in relation to the other instruments.
 Much better!
-And besides, it’s not like I need to use stereo reverb to place the guitar in a virtual room – I will be playing in a real room, after all…
+And besides, it’s not like I need to use stereo reverb to place the guitar in a virtual room – I will be playing in a real room, after all… 🙂

 What about the reverb, then?